top of page

 Protecting Health of Migrants, Immigrants and Refugees (PHOMIR)

-Global Migrant Health Summit, New York, United States
+Global Migrant Health Summit, adopted New York Declaration

 Our Mission